 2008:

 Beginning this day - and continuing nearly every night throughout 2008 - a Year of a Million Dreams winner will be chosen randomly to spend a night inside Disneyland Park!
-Guests awarded this dream will stay inside a brand new, in-park lavish apartment originally designed for Walt Disney himself (formerly the Disney Gallery).
+Guests awarded will stay inside an in-park 2,600-square-foot lavish apartment known as Dream Suite,

 On what would have been her 71st birthday, actress Suzanne Pleshette